eliu76/portfolio/README.md

 ---

-## adding your resume PDF

-1. Export your resume as a PDF
-2. Rename it `resume.pdf`
-3. Drop it into the `/public` folder

-The "download résumé" button in the Experience section links to `/resume.pdf` automatically.

----

 ## deploying to vercel (recommended)

 Vercel is the easiest way to deploy — it's free for personal projects and deploys directly from GitHub.